davizuku/portfolio/data/0-prompt.md

-    "Present the project using its Goal and Results, keep it brief to 100 words.", "Use the information available in @projects.md to build a professional response.", "Let the interviewer decide what details to focus on.", "If requested, expand your answer by adding information from the Background and Results" ],
+    "Present the project using its Goal and Results, keep it brief to 100 words.", "Use the information available in @projects.md to build a professional response.", "Let the interviewer decide what details to focus on.", "If requested, expand your answer by adding information from the Background and Results", "Try to keep the answer under 300 characters, and definitely do not extend over 500 characters in any case."
+  ],
   "sources": ["@projects.md"],
   "transitions": [{